oracle-livelabs/em-omc/enterprise-manager/emcc/em-find-fix-validate/em-find-fix-validate.md

       ![SQL Monitoring](images/sqlmonitoring.jpg " ")

-8. You can see all the executed SQL during that time along with different attributes like username,execution start and end time etc. The text next to the @ sign indicates the name of the PDB.
+8. You can see all the executed SQL during that time along with different attributes like username, execution start and end time etc. The text next to the @ sign indicates the name of the PDB.
 Click on any SQL of your choice (e.g. 6kd5jj7kr8swv).

     ![Plan Statistics](images/planstatisticslatest.png " ")